-Antineoplastic antimetabolite.
+Floxuridine is an antineoplastic antimetabolite.
 Exhibits antiproliferative activity; inhibits thymidylate synthetase and disrupts DNA replication in human cells.
 Induces double-strand DNA breaks; activates ATR and ATM signaling pathways.
 Induces phosphorylation of Chk1 and Chk2 in OVCAR-8 and SKOV3ip ovarian cancer cell lines.

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Solubility Data for Floxuridine